-I love the buffalo check pattern, but never thought about painting it on home decor or even furniture.
-The pattern itself looked so complicated to me.
-Thank goodness for crafty talented friends like Tammy Graves with Rustic Orchard Home.
-In this video she showed me how easily paint a buffalo check pattern on a board using a painting technique without even taping it off.
-It’s a bit rustic but it still looks amazing and it will be the perfect addition for my front porch decor.
-A classic pattern that can be used through all four seasons.
+I love the buffalo check pattern but never thought about painting it on home decor or even furniture.
+The pattern itself looks so complicated but thank goodness for my crafty, talented friend Tammy Graves with Rustic Orchard Home for showing me how.
+In this video, she showed me how easy it is to paint a buffalo check pattern on a board using a painting technique without taping it off.
+It’s a bit rustic, but it still looks amazing, and it will be the perfect addition to my front porch decor.
+A classic pattern that can be used for decorating through all four seasons.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Watch The Video Tutorial Here – Buffalo Check Pattern

 - Cotton (chalk mineral paint)

 - Artist Brush 1 – 1 1/2 inch brush for stripes

 I started my buffalo check pattern sign/decor project with a 1X10 6 ft board purchased at a local hardware store.
 These boards are perfect for making front porch signs.
 I’ve made a few stand-up signs for my front porch in the past but never one that was just a pattern, and I was excited to see how this addition to my front porch would look.

 I chose the traditional colors of black and white for my project, but you can use any colors you like.
 You will actually need three colors, but I will explain how you can create the perfect third color to compliment your buffalo check pattern.